Savor the Flavors of Moroccan Lamb Backstrap Delight

 Ras el Hanout Spiced Rice

-Fragrant rice seasoned with a blend of Moroccan spices, a perfect side to pair with any meat dish.
+Fragrant rice infused with Moroccan spices that pair beautifully with any meat dish.

 Chickpea and Spinach Stew

-A nutritious stew packed with protein, featuring chickpeas, spinach, and spices for a hearty vegetarian option.
+A nutritious stew packed with protein… hearty and warm, perfect for a cozy night in!